wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.3.8 =
+- [TODO] - add the aweber addon to the listing.
+Image is already in the images folder.

 = 3.3.7 =
 - Added Italian language translation file.
 The translation was submitted by Roberto Paura.
 - Improved the paypal refund handling.